 Invincible Villain: In-universe, the hero's grandmother sees the witches this way, mainly due to their leader.
 Fortunately, they are not, as the Grand High Witch kills them regularly, which makes one wonder why are any left, and especially when they fall for their scheme

-Karma Houdini: Witches never get caught because they use magic to cover their tracks, so they can get away with killing children in disturbing ways by the books' end, it looks like they'll all get what's coming to them, via mouse transformation soup
+Karma Houdini: According to the narrator, witches never get caught because they use magic to cover their tracks, so they can get away with killing children in disturbing ways by the books' end, it looks like they'll all get what's coming to them, via mouse transformation soup

 Kick the Dog: The incineration scene, which happened because the Grand High Witch took lethal exception to one poor witch's reservations about getting rid of all of the children.
 Bad Boss indeed.

 Latex Perfection: This is how the Grand High Witch disguises her true form.
 Justified in that it's rather implied that her mask is magical.